 The Company participates in defined contribution retirement plans maintained by AGL, which are available to eligible full-time employees upon hire.
 Bermuda national employees are required to contribute 5% of their eligible compensation into the Bermuda Retirement Plan which are matched by the Company at a rate of 100%.
 Bermuda national employees may also contribute an additional 1% of their eligible compensation into the International Retirement Plan which are matched by the Company at a rate of 100%.
 International employees based in Bermuda may contribute up to 6% of their eligible compensation into the International Retirement Plan which are matched by the Company at a rate of 100%.
 The Company also makes a core contribution of 6% of the employee's eligible compensation to the International Retirement Plan, regardless of whether the employee otherwise contributes to the plan.
 Employees become fully vested in Company contributions after one year of service, as defined in the plans.
-The Company recognized defined contribution expenses of \$0.4 million for the years ended December 31, 2023 and December 31, 2022.
+The Company recognized defined contribution expenses of \$1.1 million and \$1.0 million for the years ended December 31, 2024 and December 31, 2023, respectively.

 The Company's U.S. affiliate, AG Services, also maintains defined contribution retirement plans.
 Employees of AG Services who serve as directors of, or other appointed persons providing services to, the Company are entitled to participate in AG Services' retirement plans.
 AG Services maintains a savings incentive plan, which is qualified under Section 401(k) of the Internal Revenue Code for U.S. employees.
 The savings incentive plan is available to eligible full-time employees upon hire.
 Eligible participants could contribute a percentage of their eligible compensation subject to U.S. Internal Revenue Service (IRS) limitations.
-AG Services' matching contribution is an amount equal to 100% of each participant's contribute a percentage of eligible compensation.
+AG Services' matching contribution is an amount equal to 100% of each participant's contributions up to 7% of such participant's eligible compensation over the IRS limitations.
 Certain eligible participants may also contribute a percentage of eligible compensation over the IRS limitations to a nonqualified supplemental executive retirement plan.
-AG Services' matching contribution in the nonqualified plan is an amount equal to 100% of each participant's contributions up to 6% of participant's eligible compensation above the IRS limitations for the qualified plan.
-AG Services also makes core contributions of 7% of the participant's eligible compensation to the plan, and a core contribution of 6% of the participant's eligible compensations for the qualified plan for eligible employees.
+AG Services' matching contribution in the nonqualified plan is an amount equal to 100% of each participant's contributions up to 6% of participant's eligible compensation above the IRS limitations for the qualified plan, subject to IRS limitations, regardless of whether the employee otherwise contributes to the plan, and a core contribution of 6% of the participant's eligible compensation above the IRS limitations for the qualified plan for eligible employees.
 Employees become fully vested in AG Services contributions to the qualified and nonqualified plans after one year of service, as defined in the plan (or upon reaching age 65 for the nonqualified plan, if earlier).

-The Company does not provide any supplementary pension or retirement schemes for non-executive members of the Board or non-Group employees who serve as Company officers or other representatives.
+Neither the Company nor any other member of the Group provides any supplementary pension or retirement schemes for non-Group employees who serve as members of the Board or Company officers or other representatives.